redox-os/rfcs/text/0000-io_uring.md

 the roles are reversed.
 A scheme may at any time receive a request to attach an `io_uring` where the kernel is the producer, and this will happen at most once.

+The kernel is free to use this `io_uring` whenever it wants asynchronous I/O on a scheme that supports it, for example if a userspace-to-kernel `io_uring` wrote to a file descriptor owned by that scheme.

 One noteworthy difference between userspace-to-userspace plus kernel-to-userspace, and userspace-to-kernel, is that the file descriptor numbers are local to the target scheme in the userspace-to-userspace case.